Wasserstein Flow Matching: Generative modeling over families of distributions: Neural architecture training

-WFM is designed to estimate the optimal transport (OT) map for a given pair of interpolate point-cloud and time $(\bm{X}_{t}, t)$.
+WFM estimates the optimal transport (OT) map for a given pair of interpolate point-cloud and time $(\bm{X}_{t}, t)$.
 Here too the time component $t$ is first converted into Fourier features.
-The model's architechture begins with an embedding layer, followed by a series of alternating multihead attention and fully-connected layers.
-Skip connections and layer-norma are applied after each operation.
+The model's architecture begins with an embedding layer, followed by a series of alternating multi-head attention and fully-connected layers.
+Skip connections and layer-norm are applied after each operation.
 The final layer projects the embeddings back to $X$'s original space using a dense layer with zero initialization.
 The model is trained by minimizing the squared distance between the predicted and true OT maps. \looseness-1

 By default, the entropic OT map is constructed with regularization weight of $\varepsilon = 0.002$ and $200$ Sinkhorn iterations, which we found to be sufficient for convergence.
-Whenever the dataset consists of uniformly sized point-clouds, we use rounded matching (\cref{subsec:rounded_matching}), otherwise we apply the out-of-sample estimator (\cref{subsec:out_of_sample}) which can calculate maps between point-clouds with different sizes.
+Whenever the dataset consists of uniformly sized point-cloud realizations, we use rounded matching (see \cref{subsec:rounded_matching}), otherwise we apply the out-of-sample estimator (see \cref{subsec:out_of_sample}) which can calculate maps between point-clouds with different sizes.
 The transformer network is composed to $6$ multi-head attention blocks, with an embedding dimension of $512$ and $4$ heads.
-The model is trained for $500,000$ steps, using the Adam optimizer with exponential learning rate decay and batch size of $64$.
+Our model is optimizer with Adam \citep{kingma2014adam} using an exponential learning rate decay and batch size of $64$.

 WFM relies on JAX and OTT-JAX \citep{bradbury2021jax, cuturi2022optimal} and enjoys seamless optimization via end-to-end just-in-time compilation.
 For the ShapeNet experiments (see \cref{tab:3d_point_clouds}), the model is trained for 500,000 training steps, totaling to about 3 days of trainings of a single A100 GPU.
 All other experiments (see \cref{tab:high_d_point_clouds}) trained for 100,000 steps, requiring around 3-4 hours of GPU use.
 We note the Transformer's forward and backwards pass was the most significant source of computational overhead, as opposed to the Sinkhorn based approximation of OT maps.
 The computational complexity of both components is quadratic with point-cloud size, which limits the scalability of WFM.
 Making Transformers simpler to optimize and accelerating OT computations are both active areas within ML research \citep{amos2022meta, scetbon2021low, zhang2022set}, and future iterations of WFM can incorporate solution from those spaces.